ed-freitas/ps-projects-audition/README.md

 If tasks 1 and 2 have been completed successfully, nothing will be returned through the terminal prompt when executing `python test.py t1_2.py`.

-If tasks 1 and 2 have not been completeded successfully, the following error will be returned through the terminal prompt when executing `python test.py t1_2.py`.
+If tasks 1 and 2 have not been completed successfully, the following error will be returned through the terminal prompt when executing `python test.py t1_2.py`.

 ```
 Error: t1_2.py does not contain the expected input.
 Please check t1_2.txt